AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-02-01-FirstWeekProgress.md

 2. Reverse an input string
 3. Concatenate two input strings
 4. Calculate the factorial of an input number
-5. Check if the input string is palindrome or not
+5. Check if a given string is a palindrome

 While doing the <a href="https://github.com/AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/blob/main/PythonFiles/week1/AdditionOfTwoNumbers.py">addition of two numbers</a>, I was initially wrong as I added two inputs as strings instead of converting them to integers first.
 Later I found that I had to change them to integers and succeeded